Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 <img src="images/liliane.svg" style="width:100px">

 Lou is 36 years old and Liliane is 35 years old.
 There are the mothers of Donovan.
 Lou is a commercial of a big company and Liliane is a teacher of history in high school.
-They lived in Bourges, this is why they know Algosup.
+They lived in Bourges, this is why they know ALGOSUP.
 They are open minded, interested in computer science and they need to be reassured.

 They want the best for their child, a structured school, which advances with the times.